Introduction to Academic Radiology (ITAR)

 Each department whose candidate is selected will be awarded a $1,000 grant.
 This money is intended to be used by the department to help advance the candidate's academic career.

-- Designing a research question
+- Designing and planning clinical research

 - Preparing a manuscript